Why We Need A (New) Generation Of Readers in South Africa

-Can You Read People’s Emotions?
+People’s Emotions?
 Take The Times quiz.

 Why we need empathy – and books – in South Africa

 From a parent’s point of view I certainly want my children to be successful in life.
 So why we need a new generation of readers in South Africa?

 Reading impacts greatly on a child’s evolving mind and, apart from its neurological, educational and psychological benefits, by improving their empathy reading helps children socialise at school and thrive in life.